 California Resources 2

 In Cal 2, students have the unique opportunity to control their education, explore their interests and passions, and improve our community.
-They will focus on independent projects, develop project management skills, and manage an independent or small group project to develop leadership skills, inquiry skills, goal setting, time management, and communication skills.
-Students will continue to complete field studies to help relate cause and effect patterns within the environment.
+Student design a scientific study and complete a service learning project of their choice.
+In managing these complex projects, students learn to develop leadership skills, inquiry skills, goal setting, time management, and communication skills.
+Students budget time and money, write grants, and communicate regularly with a mentor.
 Not only is this an excellent opportunity to grow intellectually but they'll also create a portfolio demonstrating their accomplishments which can be shared with future schools and employers.
 This class is UC approved as an elective.

 This upper division science course is offered to students with a desire to learn about ecologic and economic functions of plant cultivation with respect to common horticultural and native plants.
 They will study and know how to identify, grow, harvest and care for commonly grown species of plants.
 Students will learn about the biological role of plants and the human impacts on, and care of plants, within an ecosystem.
 Moreover, they will gain knowledge of nursery and greenhouse management that will ultimately prepare the student to gain employment, study plant conservation, or tend to and care for their own garden.
 It is UC approved as a lab science.